JoyatuBarua/JoyatuBarua/README.md

 👨🏻‍💻 A software engineer with a passion for problem solving inspired to create digital solutions that matter.

-⚒️ I design, build and ship safe and scalable cross-platform applications with clean architecture, efficient state management, backend integration and with scalability in mind.
+⚒️ I design, build and ship safe and scalable cross-platform applications using Flutter with clean architecture, efficient state management, backend integration and with scalability in mind.

 🤝🏻 Open to collaborate on open-source projects